-The idea began with alligator clips and duct tape.
+The idea began with alligator clips and electrical tape.
 Now, Dr. Nick Von Bergen and his young company are out to improve care for the most vulnerable heart surgery patients.

 “Did I see myself being an inventor or an entrepreneur?
 Not really,” says Nicholas Von Bergen, MD.
 “But I do see myself as being an innovator.”

 Dr. Von Bergen is a pediatric cardiac electrophysiologist at American Family Children’s Hospital.
 His patients are occasionally “really little babies – maybe one week old – who have had major heart surgery.”

 Monitoring his small, complex patients is critical: up to 60 percent of pediatric patients experience arrythmias – abnormal heart rhythms – following heart surgery.